Article

 Stack of delayed construction draw documents with warning icons in front of a cracked glass background, symbolizing risk and operational breakdown.

 Real estate development doesn’t break down because one tool fails.
-It breaks down when the information that drives project execution fails to move cleanly from one phase to the next.
+It breaks down when the information that drives project execution fails to move cleanly from one phase to the next, specifically impacting financial control and risk management.

 Owner-developer teams depend on continuity to keep construction projects moving.
 That consistency should carry through every handoff, from land acquisition to financing, project planning, construction management, and turnover.